fsprojects/fsharp-ai-tools/README.md

-This repo is a work-in-progress experiment containing two things:
+This repo is work-in-progress containing two things:

 1. TensorFlow.FSharp: An F# API for TensorFlow

-2. A prototype of a DSL "F# for AI Models"  (WIP, currently executes using TensorFlow.FSharp but could have additional backends)
+2. FM: A prototype of a DSL "F# for AI Models".
+This currently executes using TensorFlow.FSharp but could have additional backends such as DiffSharp.

 # TensorFlow.FSharp

 See "src" and "tests" directory.
 Some examples under "examples".

-# FM: Prototype using F# for AI Models
+# FM: F# for AI Models

 This is an F# eDSL for writing numeric models.
 Models written in FM can be passed to optimization and training algorithms utilising automatic differentiation without